aarongrisez/QuantumCasinoPublic/README.md

 [DEMO](https://bellga.me)

+## Note:
+The live Demo is several commits ahead of this repo.
+I am still working to remove all of the sensitive, deployment specific data from that version, at which point I will open a PR here to update the public repo.

 This is a Flask application that is meant to get non-physicists interested in and understanding Bell's Theorem in Quantum Mechanics.
 It is a simple implementation of the CHSH game.